VizorAX/sendframe/README.md

 📄 **License**
 --------------

-This project is licensed under the GPLv3 License - see the [LICENSE](LICENSE) file for more details.
+This project is licensed under the MIT License – see the [LICENSE](LICENSE) file for more details.

 📧 **Contact**
 --------------